jtkovacs/jtkovacs.github.io/REFS/models.md

 Random search
 Neumann neighborhoods: look N,S,E,W

-No free lunch thm (Wolpert & McCready): all algorithms that search the same number of points with the goal of locating the maximum value of a function defined on a finite set, e.g., a landscape, perform exactly the same when averaged over all possible functions → You need to have some instinct for what heuristic suits which landscape; if you don’t know anything about the problem, then no heuristic is better
+## No free lunch thm

+(Wolpert & McCready): all algorithms that search the same number of points with the goal of locating the maximum value of a function defined on a finite set, e.g., a landscape, perform exactly the same when averaged over all possible functions → You need to have some instinct for what heuristic suits which landscape; if you don’t know anything about the problem, then no heuristic is better

-Diverse teams/collaborative problem-solving
+## Collaborative problem-solving

 He uses ‘teams’ in a very loose sense; doesn’t need to be face-to-face or synchronous
 Ability: the avg value of all the peaks in your perspective For teams, look at intersection of perspectives and take the avg